Political Science Optional Programs

 - The question papers will be set as per the latest trend of the UPSC Examination.

-- The Test series is available in both offline & online mode.
+- The Test series is available in both offline & online modes.

 - Students who opted for the offline mode just need to submit their answer sheets at the offline center in New Delhi.

-- Students who opted for online mode need to write answers in an offline mode only i.e. on blank papers available with him/her.
-After attempting questions, he/she need to scan the answers using a cam scanner/adobe scan mobile app and send us for evaluation and feedback.
+- Students who opted for the online mode need to write answers in an offline mode only i.e. on blank papers available to him/her.
+After attempting questions, he/she needs to scan the answers using a cam scanner/adobe scan mobile app and send us for evaluation and feedback.